Socialist Federal Republic of Yugoslavia: Postwar period

-The Yugoslav government allied with the Soviet Union under Joseph Stalin and early on in the Cold War shot down two American airplanes flying in Yugoslav airspace on 9 and 19 August 1946.
+The Yugoslav government allied with the Soviet Union under Stalin and early in the Cold War shot down two American airplanes flying in Yugoslav airspace, on 9 and 19 August 1946.
 These were the first aerial shootdowns of western aircraft during the Cold War and caused deep distrust of Tito in the United States and even calls for military intervention against Yugoslavia.
-The new Yugoslavia also closely followed the Stalinist Soviet model of economic development in this early period, some aspects of which achieved considerable success.
-In particular, the public works of that period organized by the government managed to rebuild and even improve the Yugoslav infrastructure (in particular the road system), with little cost to the state.
+The new Yugoslavia also closely followed the Stalinist Soviet model of economic development in this period, some aspects of which achieved considerable success.
+In particular, the public works of the period organized by the government rebuilt and even improved Yugoslav infrastructure (in particular the road system) with little cost to the state.
 Tensions with the West were high as Yugoslavia joined the Cominform, and the early phase of the Cold War began with Yugoslavia pursuing an aggressive foreign policy.
 Having liberated most of the Julian March and Carinthia, and with historic claims to both those regions, the Yugoslav government began diplomatic maneuvering to include them in Yugoslavia.
-Both these demands were opposed by the West.
+The West opposed both these demands.
 The greatest point of contention was the port city of Trieste.
 The city and its hinterland were liberated mostly by the Partisans in 1945, but pressure from the western Allies forced them to withdraw to the so-called "Morgan Line".
-The Free Territory of Trieste was established and separated into Zone A and Zone B, administered by the western Allies and Yugoslavia, respectively.
-Initially, Yugoslavia was backed by Stalin, but by 1947 the latter had begun to cool towards the new state's ambitions.
-The crisis eventually dissolved as the Tito–Stalin split started, with Zone A being granted to Italy and Zone B to Yugoslavia.
+The Free Territory of Trieste was established and separated into Zones A and B, administered by the western Allies and Yugoslavia, respectively.
+Yugoslavia was initially backed by Stalin, but by 1947 he had begun to cool toward its ambitions.
+The crisis eventually dissolved as the Tito–Stalin split started, with Zone A granted to Italy and Zone B to Yugoslavia.